 A. The officers of the Community Board shall be Chairperson, First Vice-Chairperson, Second Vice-Chairperson, Treasurer, Secretary and Assistant Secretary.
 Each officer shall perform such duties as are incidental to the office in accordance with generally accepted rules of parliamentary procedure.

-B. Each Officer shall serve for a one year term commencing on the 1st day of July immediately following the election and ending on the 30th day of June.
+B. Each Officer shall serve for a one-year term commencing on the 1st day of December immediately following the election and ending on the 30th day of November.

 C. Duties of Chairperson

 1. To perform all duties as prescribed in the New York City Charter and any other duties prescribed under law.

 2. To attend any meetings required by the Mayor and the Borough President or to designate his/her representative(s) to attend.

 3 To open, conduct and close Full Board meetings at the time and date at which the Community Board is to meet in accordance with Robert's Rules of Order.
 To state and put to a vote all resolutions and motions which arise in the course of the Board's business and to announce the results of all votes.

 4. To represent the Board and perform all necessary functions according to the decisions duly made by the Full Board, including, but not limited to, communicating with governmental agencies.

 5. To affect all acts, orders and proceedings of the Full Board, sign all letters and resolutions from the Full Board, and to be the sole spokesperson for the Board in relation to the news media, governmental agencies and the public, except as he/she shall otherwise specifically authorize to another person.

 6. To appoint or remove chairpersons or co-chairpersons of committees of the Board.
 To appoint or remove chairpersons of subcommittees and task forces of the Board.